Business Process Improvement, How-to Guides, Outsourcing

 - Regular Conversion Meetings: Most successful conversions are due in large part to solid communications.
 Establishing weekly conversion meetings to report any issues or progress milestones is ideal.
 Having project stakeholders at all meetings is integral to getting any issues discussed and resolved quickly so continued progress can be made.

 - Training of Tools and Solutions: Many print and mail providers offer tools and solutions to give their clients more control over each job.
-Your outsourcing provider will likely conduct trainings for these tools and solutions during the conversion process.
+Your outsourcing provider will likely conduct training for these tools and solutions during the conversion process.
 Visit FSSI’s Workflow Tracking and Reporting page for an example of a print-mail workflow solution that provides 24/7 tracking and reporting so your company can track every mailpiece, ensuring safe delivery.

 The Outsourcing Partnership